ORIGINAL RESEARCH article

 Figure 3.
 GABA metabolites are altered in GABA-transaminase deficiency and in use of treatments affecting GABA metabolism.
 Representative pathway images are shown for GABA-transaminase deficiency Patient 1 in (A) EDTA Plasma, (B) Urine, and (C) CSF.
 Each image shows the relative accumulation of biochemicals (red circles) or trending increases (pink circles, 1.5 ≤ Z < 2).
 The size of each of the circles is representative of the Z-score for that biochemical.
-Black circles represent molecules with Z-scores between –1.5 and 1.5 (–1.5 < Z < 1.5).
+Black circles represent molecules with Z-scores between –1.5 and 1.5 (–1.5 < Z < 1.5) or detected rare molecules for which a Z-score could not be calculated.
 Gray circles represent biochemicals in the library but not detected in the samples using Cytoscape to delineate biochemical pathways (http://cytoscape.org) (Shannon et al., 2003).
 All enzymes in the pathway are denoted by their EC designations.
-GDH, glutamate dehydrogenase; SSADH, succinic semialdehyde dehydrogenase; ABAT, aminobutyrate aminotransferase; SPON; spontaneous.
+GDH, glutamate dehydrogenase; SSADH, succinic semialdehyde dehydrogenase; ABAT, aminobutyrate aminotransferase; SPON, spontaneous.

 Figure 4.
 Box plot profile for 2-pyrrolidinone levels detected in plasma for all clinical samples.
 (A) Z-scores for all clinical EDTA plasma samples are plotted using a box plot format.
 ABAT cases show elevated Z-scores for 2-pyrrolidinone versus those patients without GABA-transaminase deficiency and treated with vigabatrin, topiramate, and/or valproate.
 If patients were receiving vigabatrin in addition to other treatments, they were grouped with vigabatrin.
 Bars represent the mean +/– the standard error of the mean (SEM) of the Z-scores for 2-pyrrolidinone for each group.
-The numbers above the bars represent the number of unique patient samples for each group. ∗p < 0.05.
+The numbers above the bars represent the number of unique patient samples for each group. *p < 0.05.
 NS indicates a comparison which was not statically significant, p > 0.05.
-(B) Correlation of 2-pyrolidinone levels to succinimide levels in clinical plasma samples.
-Samples which had both 2-pyrrolidinone and succinimide Z-scored (n = 434) are plotted showing a significant positive correlation with these two molecules.
+(B) Correlation of 2-pyrolidinone levels to succinamic acid levels in clinical plasma samples.
+Samples which had both 2-pyrrolidinone and succinamic acid Z-scored (n = 409) are plotted showing a significant positive correlation with these two molecules.

 By the time additional samples from subsequent ABAT patients were acquired, the configuration of the metabolomics platform had matured.
 The description of the platform configuration is outlined in the Materials and Methods section, and Table 1 delineates which samples were run on the respective configurations of the platform.
 Four plasma samples, one from each of the four patients, were subsequently analyzed.
 2-pyrrolidinone Z-scores ranged from 1.92 to 4.73 across these four EDTA plasma samples (Table 2).
-For the EDTA plasma sample from Patient 1, succinimide showed a relative elevation (Z = 3.83), and Z-scores for succinimide in EDTA plasma samples from the other GABA-transaminase deficiency patients ranged from 0.62 to 2.10 (Table 2).
-Of all clinical EDTA plasma samples run on platform version 2, Z-scores were obtained for both succinimide and 2-pyrrolidinone in 434 samples.
-Correlation of the values within these samples for succinimide and 2-pyrrolidinone showed a high degree of correlation (R = 0.73, Figure 4B).
-The considerable correlation between 2-pyrrolidinone and succinimide is suggestive of a product-substrate relationship, even though the biological mechanism leading to the conversion of one to the other is only partially understood (Bandle et al., 1984).
+For the EDTA plasma sample from Patient 1, succinamic acid, or ring-opened succinimide, showed a relative elevation (Z = 3.83), and Z-scores for succinamic acid in EDTA plasma and CSF samples from the other GABA-transaminase deficiency patients ranged from 0.62 to 2.25 (Table 2).
+Succinimide was detected in all EDTA plasma and CSF samples from GABA-transaminase deficiency patients analyzed on platform 2 but was not detected in enough of the healthy reference control population samples to permit the calculation of Z-score reference ranges.
+Of all clinical EDTA plasma samples run on platform version 2, Z-scores were obtained for both succinamic acid and 2-pyrrolidinone in 409 samples.
+Correlation of the values within these samples for succinamic acid and 2-pyrrolidinone showed a high degree of correlation (R = 0.72, Figure 4B).
+The considerable correlation between 2-pyrrolidinone and succinamic acid is suggestive of a product-substrate relationship, even though the biological mechanism leading to the conversion of one to the other is only partially understood.

 Some molecules, such as homocarnosine, are expressed in a tissue-specific manner (Sjaastad et al., 1976).
 Homocarnosine is a brain-specific dipeptide.
 It was not detected routinely in plasma, most likely due to its limit of detection but did show elevated levels in the CSF and urine of GABA-transaminase deficiency Patients 1 and 4 (Figure 3 and Table 2).